-Using my Bypass Pruners I clip the poppy stem right down to the first junction where the stem is emerging from leaves.
+I clip the poppy stem right down to the first junction where the stem is emerging from leaves using my Bypass Pruners.
 This is where the next bloom will begin and you don’t have a dead stick just sitting above it.

 Roses are the same.

 Did you see the shoot coming from the stem?
 My trim was not quite at the right angle but it did the trick.
 My roses are tough ones and not fussy in the least.

-Larkspur will continue to bloom as well, filling the garden with their purple, lavender and blue color for months.
+Larkspur will continue to bloom as well, filling the garden with its purple, lavender, and blue color for months.

-These larkspur are nearly as tall as I. Someone has asked what the difference is in the Larkspur new buds and the seed pods as they can look alike.
+These larkspur are nearly as tall as I. Someone has asked what the difference is between the Larkspur new buds and the seed pods as they can look alike.
 The seed pods have a pointy end and the new buds are rounder.

 My Sweet Peas are another matter.
 I don’t wait until they drop their flowers, I cut them while in full bloom.
 I trim down to the main stem, pop them in a vase of water, usually a little mason jar and bring them in to let their sweet scent fill the room.

-In Fall I will let them go to seed.
+In the Fall I will let them go to seed.
 I collect some but I let quite a bit drop to the ground to reseed themselves.
 These you see here are a reseed from last year.

 I deadhead my Clematis as well.
 It encourages the re-bloomers to bloom again or continue to bloom and tidies them up.

-My Gaillardias are powerhouses of blooms this time of year and they keep on trucking if I keep the deadheaded.
+My Gaillardias are powerhouses of blooms this time of year and they keep on trucking if I keep them deadheaded.

 I cut the Gaillardias down to the leaf node as well.
 My finger is on the leaf and you see the faded flower above.

-And that is essentially all I do to keep my garden in full color most of the summer.
-I also make sure to plant flowers that bloom in succession.
+And that is essentially all you need to do to keep your garden in full color most of the summer.
+Make sure to plant flowers that bloom in succession as well.